 So that being said, what is the difference in the different types of fried eggs?

-An egg that is done “sunny-side up” means that the egg is never flipped.
+An egg that is done “sunny-side-up” means that the egg is never flipped.
 The yolk (sun) is left completely intact and stays mostly uncooked.
 The white of the egg is cooked most of the way through and usually is left with just a little bit of sheen to it.
-This seems to be one of the most popular ways to fry an egg because if you do a search online for fried eggs almost all of the photos and recipes are for a sunny-side up egg.
+This seems to be one of the most popular ways to fry an egg.
+If you do a search online for fried eggs almost all of the photos and recipes are for a sunny-side-up egg.

 My only drawback to fried eggs is the fact that I don’t like egg whites on their own, which is why I prefer to break the yolk when I make my fried eggs.
 I also can’t stand a runny yolk.
 It reminds me too much of a raw egg and totally grosses me out!
-I couldn’t ever eat an egg sunny-side up or over easy.
-That’s why, in this recipe, I am showing you how to make a fried egg over hard because I do have to eat this food after I make it!
+I couldn’t ever eat an egg sunny-side-up or over-easy.
+That’s why, in this recipe, I am showing you how to make a fried egg over-hard because I do have to eat this food after I make it!
 We like to prepare the eggs with seasoned potatoes.

 - 1 tsp olive oil